rdallaire/gulp-page-builder/README.md

-**Goal** - Rapidly develop simple HTML pages that can be used as highly optimized live sites.
+**Goal** - Rapidly develop simple HTML pages with best practices that can be used as optimized live sites.

 ## Features
 - Gulp Watch + Browsersync for live development